awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Security.md

 You can require that all user connections to your Aurora MySQL DB cluster use SSL/TLS by using the `require_secure_transport` DB cluster parameter\.
 By default, the `require_secure_transport` parameter is set to `OFF`\.
 You can set the `require_secure_transport` parameter to `ON` to require SSL/TLS for connections to your DB cluster\.

 You can set the `require_secure_transport` parameter value by updating the DB cluster parameter group for your DB cluster\.
 You don't need to reboot your DB cluster for the change to take effect\.
-For more information on parameter groups, see [Working with DB parameter groups and DB cluster parameter groups](USER_WorkingWithParamGroups.md)\.
+For more information on parameter groups, see [Working with parameter groups](USER_WorkingWithParamGroups.md)\.

 **Note**
 The `require_secure_transport` parameter is only available for Aurora MySQL version 5\.7\.
 You can set this parameter in a custom DB cluster parameter group\.
 The parameter isn't available in DB instance parameter groups\.